The league leaders will look to beat the defending champions in a heavyweight clash in Turin on Sunday evening.

 - Coach Antonio Conte won five Scudetti and one Champions League title as a player for the Turin outfit.

-- Milan kept the most clean sheets last season (20) but have only one in four games so far this term.
+- Milan kept the most clean sheets last season (20) but has only one in four games so far this term.